kry8vmedia/kry8vmedia/_posts/2016-12-04-we-are-live.markdown

 Hosting was a bit tricky to figure out because...I wanted something free, but also fast.
 The source code of this website is hosted on [Github] so I had the choice of using GitHub Pages for hosting.
 Just when I was about to do so, I came across a company called [Netlify] that uses a <abbr title="Content Delivery Network">CDN</abbr> system to serve websites it hosts.
 Long story short, that's really good web performance and increased [page speed] for your website.
 They also have really cool features I couldn't turn down.

 ### Other Cool Stuff and Optimizations
 Anyone who pays attention to websites these days is familiar with the word 'responsive'.
 You know, the thing that makes websites look good **and** consistent on all devices?
 Well, with bootstrap that's pretty easy but when it comes to images it can get a little tricky.
 There's so many devices to cater for and some devices can't handle large images.
 And don't argue about resizing in CSS because what is delivered is still a large image taking up a lot of bandwidth.
 Then I met [Cloudinary].
 Cloudinary is the service I use to serve responsive images that are transformed on the fly depending on the device one is using.
-So if I have a 1000px by 1000px image in my archive butonly need a 100px by 100px version of it, I can just tell Cloudinary to transform it at the same time I'm requesting it.
+So if I have a 1000px by 1000px image in my archive but only need a 100px by 100px version of it, I can just tell Cloudinary to transform it at the same time I'm requesting it.
 And get this: they use a CDN too!
 What's not to love about them?

 Since this is a static website, it has no databases and back-ends and stuff like that.
 It's 'simple' front-end code.
 So for the contact forms and newsletter subscriptions I use [Formspree] and [MailChimp] respectively.
 They make things for us front-end developers so much easier!
 Lastly, if you scroll down, you should see a comment section<span>&mdash;</span>which also needs a back-end and database<span>&mdash;</span>that runs thanks to what I believe is the best web comment/audience building service out there: [Disqus]!
 Really flexible and easy to implement.